alephium/old-wiki/Multisig-Guide.md

 1. Get all the public keys of the accounts for that multisig.

-Public key can be found with the wallet by calling:
+Public key can be retrieve with the wallet by calling:

 ```
 GET /wallets/{wallet_name}/addresses/{address}